 Georgia Tech Students Map Campus Air Quality

-By Selena Perrin & Kelsey Abernathy
+By Selena Langner & Kelsey Abernathy

 A group of students at the Georgia Institute of Technology have installed 15 wireless air quality sensors on Georgia Tech’s campus as part of the Kendeda Living Building Science VIP Course.
 The project aims to compare air quality in and around the Kendeda Building for Innovative Sustainable Design to that of other campus buildings.
 However, the team quickly modified their goals and approach to capture potential changes in air quality related to the campus-wide shutdown caused by the COVID-19 pandemic.

 The VIP team included Georgia Tech Undergraduates Madalene Henggeler, Caroline Miley, Ella Stewart, Kaylyn Sinisgalli, and Camila Sanchez working under the direction of Kim Cobb (Professor, Earth & Atmospheric Science & Director, Georgia Tech Global Change Program) and Russ Clark (Senior Research Scientist, Computer Science).

 How did air quality change due to remote work and remote learning, how did it change when campus reopened?
 The team uses a low-cost commercially available sensor available from Purple Air that can be connected to the campus wireless network to relay real-time data.
 Second-year EAS student Ella Stewart explains, “We have monitors throughout campus, indoor and outdoor, and we are working to study trends in campus air quality”.
 The campus air quality sensor data can be viewed on the PurpleAir website here, where the data can be publicly accessed.